alex-huff/Checkmate-Finder/README.md

 ![m2](https://user-images.githubusercontent.com/38389408/229237680-1010b1a4-09be-4fe5-9f93-f432aeef733f.png)

 In this diagram, the red-outlined paths represent moves that lead to a forced checkmate.
 The purple paths at the end represent the algorithm giving up because maximum depth was exceeded.
-The green checkmarks surround states where the opponent is in checkmate.
+The green `#`s surround states where the opponent is in checkmate.
 We can see that the entire `Qe8+ -> Rxe8 -> Rxe8#` sequence that we just played is highlighted red and fits within the maximum depth.
 But, `Qxg6+` will not work as a first move since both `fxg6` and `hxg6` lead black to escape checkmate (for this search depth).

 Here is a more complicated match from thechessworld.com's [3 Hardest Mate-in-4 ever: L. Knotec, “Cekoslovensky Sach”, 1947](https://thechessworld.com/articles/problems/3-hardest-mate-in-4-ever/):